-The first question was this, “Do you mean to tell me that my friends who don’t know Jesus will die and spend an eternity in hell forever?”
+I’ll never forget when a teenager asked me two tough questions after a Dare 2 Share conference.
+The first: “Do you mean my friends who don’t know Jesus will die and spend an eternity in hell and brimstone forever?”

 “…when the Lord Jesus appears from heaven.
 He will come with his mighty angels, in flaming fire, bringing judgment on those who don’t know God and on those who refuse to obey the Good News of our Lord Jesus.
 They will be punished with eternal destruction, forever separated from the Lord and from his glorious power.“

-I couldn’t answer her question.
-I had no idea why her youth leader never talked about the subject of hell and the urgency of saving others from its eternal torment.
+I couldn’t answer.
+I had no idea why her leader never talked about the urgent subject of saving others from hell and brimstone for eternity.

 Why Do Youth Leaders Avoid Teaching About Hell and Brimstone?